suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

    # give top_model dataframe & output directory name for saving plots
    plot_model_metrics(top_models, save_dir = "output_plots")

-Cross validation
+Cross-validation
 ~~~~~~~~~~~~~~~~

 The function ``evaluate_fusion_model_nfold`` can do n fold cross
 validation for evaluation of fusion methods, it takes Optional
-arguments ``methods`` list argument to evaluate the fusion model and
+arguments ``methods`` list to evaluate the fusion model, ``n_components``
-``n_components`` the number of components use for the fusion and the
+the number of components for the fusion and the number of folds for
-number of folds to use for cross-validation.
+cross-validation.

 .. code:: python